mazeppa-dev/mazeppa/README.md

 No, we do not think that a type system is necessary at this point.
 It is the responsibility of a front-end compiler to ensure that programs do not "go wrong".

+### Can I use Mazeppa for theorem proving?

+The more we make supercompilation predictable, the less it is capable of theorem proving.
+For those interested in program analysis rather than optimization, we suggest looking into _distillation_ [^distillation-theorem-proving].

 ### Where can I learn more about supercompilation?

 For the English audience, the following paper presents a decent introduction into supercompilation: